eventnetusa/eventnet/src/_vip/hearing-aid-act-2017.md

   ### &nbsp;
 content_section:
   - text_block_markdown: >-
-      We excel in sales activation's to your targeted consumers.&nbsp;
+      ### We excel in activation's that promote sales, education and brand reach
+      for your targeted consumers.

       * Educate consumers about OTC hearing aids